vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Prompt-assisted writing</summary>
+<summary>Prompt-assisted Writing</summary>

-Lowering the threshold for user-defined prompts, will be launched in June, after the launch, users can create bots with rich personality traits through simple identity definition
+Lowering the user-defined prompt threshold, will be launched in June, after the launch, users can create bots with rich personality traits through simple identity definition

 </details>